EPPIcenter/dcifer/README.md

 In that case, after the frequencies are read in, they need to be checked against the the existing data object to make sure that all the loci and alleles are in the same order.
-Function `matchAfreq` performs the checking and rearranges sample data to conform to the provided allele frequencies.
+Function `matchAfreq` performs the checking and provides updated matching sample data and allele frequencies.
 For that procedure, loci and alleles in both lists (`dsmp` and `afreq`) have to be named; otherwise the names are not required, and the order of loci and alleles is assumed to be the same for sample data and allele frequencies.
 If `afreq` contains “extra” alleles that are not listed in `dsmp`, these alleles are added to `dsmp`.
-The opposite situation (alleles listed and present in `dsmp` but not listed in `afreq`) will result in an error.
+If `dsmp` has alleles not included in `afreq`, they are added to `afreq` and assigned a small probability (optional `minfreq` argument) with subsequent renormalization.

 ``` r
 afile  <- system.file("extdata", "MozAfreq.csv", package = "dcifer")